ChristianCruz117/Game2338-002/GameTesting/GameReview3.md

 Gameplay is also different in some aspects.
 Collecting loot is more immediate which is different from waiting around while holding a button.
 The way the character Bayek climbs was also interesting because it was more fluid.
 For example, when you let the character climb a mountain I did not find the character getting stuck to be pushed in a different direction to climb a certain way.
-Being stealthy is still the somewhat the same like hiding in tall grass and climbing to evade enemies.
-One move I found interesting was that Bayek can now jump off a ledge and shoot someone with his arrow in a slow cinematic way.
+Being stealthy is still somewhat the same like hiding in tall grass and climbing to evade enemies.
+One move I found interesting was that, Bayek can now jump off a ledge and shoot someone with his arrow in a slow cinematic way.